Viktor Chegin: Biography

 As early as 2008, there were accusations of systematic doping violations on the part of Chegin.
 Several other athletes have skipped major championships, which have raised suspicions of doping and avoidance of Drug Testing.

 Several of Chegin's suspended athletes, including Sergey Bakulin, Elena Lashmanova and Ekaterina Medvedeva apparently competed in a race on 30 December 2014 according to photographs collected by Canadian race walker Evan Dunfee.
-Russian officials claim the photographs are from a 2012 event and released additional photographs which show different athletes on the awards stands.
-Although it is impossible to be from 2012 as the Running Shoes used, were not released by Asics until after 2012.
+Russian officials claim the photographs are from a 2012 event and released additional photographs which show different athletes on the awards stands, although it was not possible to be from 2012 as the running shoes used were not released by Asics until after 2012.